orlicekm/CsharpCourse/Lectures/Lecture02/PITCHME.md

   * When a (usually numeric) argument is out of range (usually too big or too small)
 * `System.InvalidOperationException`
   * Thrown when the state of an object is unsuitable for a method to successfully execute

++++
 * `System.NotSupportedException`
-  * Thrown to indicate that a particular functionality is not supported
+  * Thrown to indicate that particular functionality is not supported
 * `System.NotImplementedException`
   * Thrown to indicate that a function has not yet been implemented
 * `System.ObjectDisposedException`
-  * Thrown when the object upon which the function is called has been disposed
+  * Thrown when the object, upon which the function is called, has been disposed
 * `NullReferenceException`
   * The CLR throws this exception
   * Thrown when you attempt to access a member of an object whose value is null